katiegrayburford/site/_pages/about.md

 I hold a PhD in Epidemiology from the University of Texas Health Science Center.
 I also received at Master of Science in Exercise Science and Bachelor of Science in Public Health from the University of Texas at Austin.

 I would love to chat with anyone about my work or or opportunities to collaborate.
-Feel free to email me for inquiries.
+Feel free to email me directly.